adourish/robodog/README.md

 # About

-Robodog AI is a UI to call openai GPT models and is built using React, TypeScript, and Webpack.
+Robodog AI assistant is a lightweight and portable UI that utilizes OpenAI GPT models and is built with React, TypeScript, and Webpack.
+It does not require a backend server, as it primarily relies on OpenAI for its functionality.

 # Features

-* Flexible runtime, install on a laptop, in github pages, your own static file server.
-* No need to install npm or run a node server
-  * The webpack build creates two files
-  * It compiles into a single HTML file named `robodog.html` and a single JavaScript bundle `robotdog.bundle.js`.
-  * You do not need to install npm to run the tool.
-  * A prompt will ask you for your API key. it is stored in local storage.
-* All chat history is added to the ‘chat context’ text box.
-  * If you have ever had an argument with the GPT AI, you know why this is here.
-You can add and remove chat context at any time.
-* Add your knowledge.
-Any code or documents you need to ask the AI about can go here.
-* Add your question.
-* Switch between GPT3.5 and GPT4 models without losing chat context.
-  * Validate your questions and answers on a different model.
-  * In the future, you may be able to validate using a different LLM provider.
-  * Switch between cheap and expensive models.
+Robodog AI Assistant provides a flexible runtime, allowing installation on a laptop, Github pages, or a personal static file server without the need to install npm or run a node server.
+The webpack build effortlessly generates two files, compiling into a single HTML file named `robodog.html` and a JavaScript bundle called `robotdog.bundle.js`.
+Additionally, the tool does not require npm installation as it simply prompts for the API key, which is stored in local storage.

+All chat history is conveniently accumulated in the 'chat context' text box, ensuring seamless continuation of conversations with the GPT AI.
+The feature allows users to add or remove chat contexts as needed.
+Users can also incorporate their knowledge, code, or documents for AI assistance and pose questions for optimized interactions.

+Furthermore, users can effortlessly switch between GPT3.5 and GPT4 models without losing their chat context, enabling them to validate their questions and answers on a different model.
+Additionally, the system allows flexibility in choosing between cost-effective and higher-priced models, ensuring diverse options for tailored AI interactions.

 # Indicators

 * [3432/9000] - estimated remaining context
 * [rest] - rest completion mode
 * [stream] - stream completion mode
-* [486+929=1415] - token usage
 * [🦥] - ready
 * [🦧] - thinking
 * [gpt-3.5-turbo-1106] - GPT model
 * [🐘] - Context + knowledge + chat is dangerously large.
+* [🐁] - Context + knowledge + chat is acceptable.

 # Screenshots